 appeared to be drawn with a stylus, not carved, and that would mean the drawing

 was done when the tablet was wet and soft when the image was made into it.
 The

 color of the tablet has various shades of green, black and blue-green.

 Then, with all these observations whirling around in my mind, I remembered that

 before paper and ink came around (The Egyptians were first with papyrus), that

 scribes responsible for keeping records in the Mediterranean carried with them a

 quick drying clay dust, a tray and stylus to record events, accounts decrees, etc.

-When preparing to write, the scribe would mix some of the clay dust with water
+When preparing to write, the scribe would mix some of the clay dust with water and

-the mixture reached a workable consistency, the scribe could begin “writing” onto the
+mixture reached a workable consistency, the scribe could begin “writing” onto the

 surface, which dried to permanent status soon after the information was recorded